 I’m talking about supervisors and others who judge coaches – the folks I wrote my Open letter post for.
 Supervisors in particular (the Athletic Director in Kimi’s case) determine the priority.
 They decide whether winning is the main focus.
 They decide whether “treating players like pawns is over” and whether “coaching by fear is over”.
-So long as they continue to hire those sorts of coaches and rate those kinds of qualities positively, the old era won’t be over.
+So long as they continue to hire those sorts of coaches and rate those kinds of qualities positively (or simply ignore them), the old era won’t be over.

 I’ve witnessed this sort of thing myself.
 I saw a college Athletic Director and their search committee hire a coach who ended up creating an environment of fear because they thought they needed a “tough” coach to succeed – to win.

-We live in a world where college coaches especially are very often not hired and/or supervised by people with meaningful head coaching experience.
+We live in a world where college coaches especially are very often not hired and/or supervised by people with meaningful head coaching experience (never mind volleyball experience).
 Athletic Directors these days tend to simply be administrators.
 That doesn’t mean they can’t be very good managers, as they certainly can be.
 The problem, though, is lack of understanding of what drives coaching success.